Sookeyy-12/NeuralNitro-AI/devLog.md

 ### 2023-10-28
 - Created Right Oval Track to train the Agent to take right turns.
+- Structured the Rewards in a single Script for ease in future.

 ### 2023-10-27
 - Updated Reward Function to a better one.